top of page

 Q: What equipment will I need?

-For boarding, dogs require a prong collar, e-collar, whistle, and you’ll need to provide their food.
-For hourly training, in addition to these items, you’ll need bumpers, a place board, bird dummies, and a long check cord.
+Dogs require a prong collar, e-collar, and you’ll need to provide their food for their stay.
+You'll also need a whistle for when you become their handler.
 We can provide product recommendations upon request.

 Q: What if my dog already had training?